grafana/mimir/docs/sources/mimir/configure/about-anonymous-usage-statistics-reporting.md

   - The operating system, such as `linux`.
   - The architecture, such as `amd64`.
   - The Mimir memory utilization and number of goroutines.
-  - The number of logical CPU cores available to the Mimir process.
+  - The CPU usage of the Mimir process.
 - Information about the Mimir **configuration**:
   - The `-target` parameter value, such as `all` when running Mimir in monolithic mode.
   - The `-blocks-storage.backend` value, such as `s3`.